Cancer type

 A few other rare types of esophageal cancer include neuroendocrine tumors and lymphoma.

-Staging esophageal cancer
+Stages of esophageal cancer

 If you have esophageal cancer, you need to know your stage.
 This helps you understand the size of your tumor, where the cancer is now, and the best treatment plan for your unique situation.